The Ultimate Guide: How to Start a Coffee Stand Drive Thru Business

-Start a coffee stand by aiming for that sweet spot.
+Start a coffee stand by aiming for that sweet spot – the “perfect location”.
 Take a look at the graphic above.
 You have three important factors when it comes choosing a location when you decide to open a coffee stand business.
-The “right” location, as briefly discussed, can mean anything from the right ratio of competitors and substitute businesses.
+The “perfect” location, as briefly discussed, can mean anything from the right ratio of competitors and substitute businesses to the right price.
 For a coffee stand, this could mean anything from a local coffee shop to a gas station serving coffee.

-Having the right space matters a lot to a coffee shop, but it also is important for a coffee stand too.
-Having the appropriate space within the location is important.
-Depending on your municipality, you may need to offer parking, you may need to have a certain amount of space for cars to be able to turn around, and you might have to be accessible to disabled individuals.
+Deciding on the right location matters a lot to a coffee shop, but it also is important for a coffee stand too.
+Having the appropriate space within an ideal geographic location is important.
+Depending on your municipality, you may need to offer parking, you may need to have a certain amount of physical space for cars to be able to turn around, and you might have to be accessible to disabled individuals.

 You should research all of these points when it comes to your specific state and city.
 And finally, it has to be within the right place.
 If the space is too expensive or if the lease requires additional resources or commitments, you should think twice before moving forward with opening a coffee stand at that specific location.

 There is no doubt, you will see that the “right” location for your coffee drive-thru stand overlaps all of these areas.

 5. You'll Want to Scope Out The Coffee Competition